hypo69/hypo/docs/gemini/consultant/ru/endpoints/advertisement/facebook/header.md

     :param marker_files: Filenames or directory names to identify the project root.
     :type marker_files: tuple
-    :raises FileNotFoundError: If no marker files are found.
+    :raises FileNotFoundError: if no marker files are found.
-    :return: Path to the root directory if found, otherwise the directory where the script is located.
+    :returns: Path to the root directory if found, otherwise the directory where the script is located.
     :rtype: Path
     """
     current_path = Path(__file__).resolve().parent